navin-ranjan/data-manipulation/questions/core-java.md

 1. What is Object-Oriented Programming (OOP)?
 2. What are the four main principles of OOP?
 3. What is a class and an object in Java?
-4. What is inheritance in Java?
+4. What is inheritance in Java? with Example
-5. What is polymorphism in Java?
+5. What is polymorphism in Java? with Example
-6. What is encapsulation?
+6. What is encapsulation? with Example
-7. What is abstraction?
+7. What is abstraction? with Example
 8. What is the `this` keyword?
 9. What is the `super` keyword?
 10. What is method overloading?